PhilippeMarcMeyer/simpleTable/README.md

 Here is a simpleGrid system with typed columns, scrollable, sortable, with a modal to enter or modify data.

-Work in progress : Not IE compatible !
+Work in progress !

+04/03/2017 : Changed setAttributeNode to setAttribute to ensure IE 11 compatibility dropped "use strict" for the moment because of IE11

 03/03/2017 : The modal becomes draggable